appler1009/mailreader-server/AWS-SETUP-GUIDE.md

    - Copy the Bundle ID exactly as shown

 **Important Security Notes:**
-- **Keep APNS_PRIVATE_KEY secure** - it should never be committed to version control
+- **Store APNS private key securely in AWS Secrets Manager** - it should never be committed to version control or stored as environment variables
-- The P8 private key must include the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` lines
+- The P8 private key must include the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` lines in the Secrets Manager secret
+- Ensure your Lambda execution role has permissions to access the Secrets Manager secret
 - All values are case-sensitive and must be entered exactly as provided by Apple
 - Token-based authentication automatically refreshes every hour
 - After setting these variables, you may need to redeploy the Lambda function for changes to take effect